Coding4Hours/prettierlichess/README.md

 		<img src="https://img.shields.io/github/v/release/prettierlichess/prettierlichess?style=for-the-badge">
 	</a>
 </p>

+## WARNING: There is no chrome extension as you need to pay a 5 dollar fee to make an account and I am broke and under 18.

 [Lichess](https://lichess.org/) is an amazing platform that has more than just the ability to play chess, and all for free.
 Unfortunately I felt like it didn't show this well with it's current design, nor did it show that it was a site that resides in 2023.
 Now with Prettier Lichess, Lichess becomes more readable, more discoverable, and prettier (plus customizable colors)!